Profile mode#

 Profiling#

-Profiling with ROCm Compute Profiler yields the following benefits.
+Profiling with ROCm Compute Profiler provides the following benefits:

-Profiling output format: ROCm Compute Profile can adjust the output format of underlying rocprof tool which changes the output format of raw performance counter data in the workload folder created during profiling.
-Supported output formats are
+• Profiling output format: ROCm Compute Profile can adjust the output format of underlying rocprof tool which changes the output format of raw performance counter data in the workload folder created during profiling.
+Supported output formats are csv and rocpd.
+The default output format is csv.

 Note